snow-jallen/2023_Fall_BackEnd_ClassCode/02-EfCore/Readme.md

 `docker run -d -p 5432:5432 -e POSTGRES_PASSWORD=password postgres`

+> If that worked properly, you should be able to run this command to run `psql` (the postgres command line interface) and connect to your database

+`docker run -it --rm postgres psql -h host.docker.internal -U postgres`

 ## Steps to add Postgres database support to your API
 - Add the Npgsql.EntityFrameworkCore.PostgreSQL and Microsoft.EntityFrameworkCore.Design nuget packages to your project
 - Create a PostgresContext class